-If you are making the small business election, do not take the subtraction here, take it on the 140-SBI tax return.
+If you are making the small business election and this subtraction is directly related to small business income reported on Form 140-SBI, do not report the subtraction on Form 140, enter the subtraction on Form 140-SBI.

-A fiduciary uses Form 141AZ Schedule K-1 to report to you your share of the fiduciary adjustment from the trust or estate.
+A fiduciary uses Form 141AZ Schedule K-1 to report to you your share of the fiduciary adjustment from the estate or trust.

 Line 3 of Form 141AZ Schedule K-1 shows your share of the fiduciary adjustment from the estate or trust.
 If the amount reported on line 3 of your Arizona Form 141AZ Schedule K-1 is a negative number, include that amount as an Other Subtraction on line 36.